phamquiluan/awesome-failure-diagnosis/README.md

 # Reading List

  - [Kibana vs Grafana](https://signoz.io/blog/kibana-vs-grafana/): **Kibana for logs, Grafana for metrics**, although both tools can use for aggregating metrics and logs.
-Kibana sticks with ELK.
+Kibana sticks with ELK (or EFK).
 Grafana goes with Loki and Prometheus.